kingcars/mxr-stack-workshop/README.md

 import xid from 'xid';
 ```

-Next, we'll begin to define a `mobx-state-tree` model, which will describe the data we wish to collect for a todo:
+Next, we'll begin to define a `Mobx State Tree` model, which will describe the data we wish to collect for a todo:

 ```javascript
 const Todo = types